Seatis/my-teaching-materials/project/hardware/oscilloscope-functiongen/README.md

 ### Hints
 - Use the DC function generator code as a starting point
 - Use the ADC as an oscilloscope to verify your solution
+- Use the `sin()` function from the `math.h` library
 - You will probably need a timer interrupt to put out the sine voltage
+    - We suggest to use CTC timer interrupt
+    - [Here](https://github.com/greenfox-academy/teaching-materials/blob/master/workshop/hardware/solutions/arrays-pointers-input-UART/AtmelStudio/CA_TC0_CTC_mode_example.c) you can find an example code

 ## Variable frequency sine wave function generator
 ### Specification